 A semester is the academic time period over which courses are scheduled.
 Fall and spring semesters are 16 weeks each; summer sessions vary in length.
 There are also 8 week sessions within the semester.

-Special-interest courses are non-credit courses offered through the Corporate & Community Programs Division.
+Special-interest courses are non-credit courses offered through the Workforce Development and Community Education division.
 Wide ranges of topic areas are presented year-round.
 Financial aid does not pay for these classes.